 Where we rely on consent to use your information, you have the right to freely withdraw that consent at any time.
 Please see the “Your choices and rights” section of this policy for more details.

-We may share your information within the Age Cymru or Age UK partnerships and with statutory and appropriate third sector organisations supporting the ACD Information & Advice Service and the other products and services it provides.
+We may share your information within the Age Cymru or Age UK partnerships and with statutory and appropriate third sector organisations supporting ACD Services.
 We may also share your information with:

 - Other organisations and service providers that we work with or partner from time to time.